How India welcomed ‘son-in-law’ Rishi Sunak and wife Akshata Murty: ‘Both are Desi!’

 Akshata Murty interacted with the children and their coding projects before posing for photos with teachers and other staff.

-The couple also joined a group of children who told them about a favourite book they are reading, with one 14-year-old picking William Shakespeare’s Macbeth.
+The couple also joined a group of children who told them about a favourite book they were reading, with one 14-year-old picking William Shakespeare’s Macbeth.

-And after the British Council visit, Mr Sunak gave a brief interview to the broadcast media, in which he described his own excitement at returning as prime minister to “a country that’s near and dear to me”.
+After the British Council visit, Mr Sunak gave a brief interview to the broadcast media, in which he described his own excitement at returning as prime minister to “a country that’s near and dear to me”.

 “I’m here as a British prime minister and my story is not that dissimilar from millions of British people, that living bridge that exists between India and the UK.
 It’s very powerful,” he said.
 “It’s about those people-to-people links, those family links.
 And it speaks to the incredible tolerance and diversity of our country, a country that welcomed millions of people like my family, and here I am now representing the UK back in India.